AbdooOwd/HackerOoT/docs/abdoo/notes.md

         gameplay_keep's spec.
 But I don't know how to do that.
 -   When changing build versions (ntsc-1.0, pal-1.0, ...), I must run `make setup`.

+-   When `Player_DrawImpl` is used, the game sets Link's face based on the `s32 face` argument.
+It uses the `PlayerFace` enum.
+In `z_player.c`, it sets Link's face based on `player->actor.shape.face` (which uses the enum).
+If we change that on in `z_player` and set it to any value of the `PlayerFace` enum, Link's face stays static with the one we set.

+-   I can't replace Link's textures by colors.
+I tried replacing Link's eyes with his skin color (to remove them completely), but it didn't work.
+    Instead, I had to make a new empty 64x32 texture.
+    So if I wanna do something similar, that's what I gotta do.

 ## Blender